meoflaxz/data-engineering-bootcamp-2024/day-1_dimensional-data-modellling-lab.md

 # :wrench: Building Cumulative Table Design

 - Data will be based on data dump in the postgresql database.
-Follow the step [here](https://github.com/meoflaxz/data-engineering-bootcamp-2024/tree/main/1-dimensional-data-modeling) to setup the postgres using docker
+Follow the step [here](https://github.com/meoflaxz/data-engineering-bootcamp-2024/tree/main/1-dimensional-data-modeling) to setup the postgres using docker.

 ## :flashlight: STEP 1: Identify which column is temporal and which is fixed.